The-OpenROAD-Project/OpenROAD/src/drt/doc/Distributed.md

-1. The IP of the NFS server shall be kept to be used in further steps.
+1. The IP of the NFS server must be kept to be used in further steps.
-2. The folder shall be mounted to the leader’s machine.
+2. The folder will be mounted to the leader’s machine.
 Mounting is also explained in the tutorial.
-3. The machine should be at the same zone of the cluster[^1].
+3. The machine should be in the same zone of the cluster[^1].

 [https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-20-04](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-20-04)